-Four simple steps
+FOUR SIMPLE STEPS

-1. Think like a consumer - pick short and long tail keywords likely to be searched by your buyer personas.

-2. Look for gaps - in a crowded marketplace it can be difficult to compete against established companies.
-So don't compete, find where they aren't present.

-3.Rank for priority - it is counterproductive to spread yourself too thin, so choose your targets wisely and look for the golden ration of high volume, low competition.

-4. Consolidate gains - if you begin to rank for certain terms, don't rest on your laurels but continue to target these keywords as you expand your target list.
+- Think like a consumer pick short and long tail keywords likely to be searched by your buyer personas.
+Ranking for many, low volume, but relevant keywords will serve you better than vanity terms. - Look for gaps in a crowded marketplace it can be difficult to compete against established companies.
+So don't compete, find where they aren't present. - Rank for priority it is counterproductive to spread yourself too thin, so choose your targets wisely and look for the golden ration of high volume, low competition. - Consolidate gains if you begin to rank for certain terms, don't rest on your laurels but continue to target these keywords as you expand your target list.